sgmonda/keepcalm/readme.md

 - ⌘⇧P
 - Developer: Inspect editor tokens and scopes

-To build a shareable VSIX file, run the following in the main window:
+To build a shareable VSIX file, after updating the `version` field in the `package.json` file, run the following in the main window:

 - `npm run build`